quicwg/base-drafts/draft-ietf-quic-http.md

 request if the server does not send a GOAWAY frame to indicate what streams it might have acted on.

-A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
 An endpoint MAY send multiple GOAWAY frames indicating different identifiers, but the identifier in each frame MUST NOT be greater than the identifier in any previous frame, since clients might already have retried unprocessed requests on another connection.
 Receiving a GOAWAY containing a larger identifier than previously received MUST be treated as a connection error of type H3_ID_ERROR.

 An endpoint that is attempting to gracefully shut down a connection can send a GOAWAY frame with a value set to the maximum possible value (2^62-4 for servers,